Skip to main content

 BGS is partering with Vermont's Regional Planning Commissions (RPCs), Vermont League of Cities and Towns, Efficiency Vermont, and Vermont Energy and Climate Action Network to develop and implement MERP.
 RPCs will also assist with grant and assessment applications and provide programming and technical assistance.

-Find your RPC contact for MERP below:
+Find your RPC contact for MERP

 Addison County Regional Planning Commission (ACRPC)